shampuan/G-USB-Formatter/README.md

 # GNU-USB-Formatter
 Advanced USB Memory Device Format Tool

+Attribution: The interface of this program is pyside-6.

 This explanation is about GNU-USB Formatter.

 When I was just starting out in programming, I was very ignorant when it came to naming my applications and didn't understand some of the rules.
 So, I named my application GNU-...
 But I later learned that this was incorrect and against the rules.